jmhuie/SlicerBiomech/README.md

 10. Make sure there are no empty areas inside of the solid segment.
 If there are, manually fill them in with the Paint tool.
 11. Click Apply.

-**Note** Steps 5-10 are optional, but I have found that in addition to filling the hollow segment, Wrap Solidify also adds pads the exterior surface margin of solid segment with extra voxels.
-Assuming that the hollow segment already captured the "correct" exterior surface margin, then the solid segment would have an inflated TCSA and may not line up perfectly with the hollow segment if voxels were added to the ends, increasing the length of the solid segment.
+**Note** Steps 5-10 are optional, but I have found that filling the hollow segment with Wrap Solidify also adds pads the exterior surface margin of solid segment with extra voxels.
+Assuming that the hollow segment already captured the "correct" exterior surface margin, then the solid segment would have an inflated TCSA and may not line up perfectly with the hollow segment if voxels were added to the ends, which would increase the length of the solid segment.
 Thus, steps 5-10 help remove those extra voxels.

+### Compute Unitless Variables
+Two methods for normalizing variables to remove the effects of size are implemented in Segment Geometry.
+* First is a material normalization from Summers et al. (2004).
+With this method, each second moment of area value is divided by the second moment of area of a solid rod with the same cross-sectional area as that slice.
+The purpose is investigate how well the structure's material is distributed to maximize bending resistance relative to an idealized beam, and make comparisons between individuals or species without the effects of size.
+* Second is a length normalization from Doube et al. (2012).
+With this method, cross-sectional area, second moment of area, polar moment of inertia, and section modulus are corrected based on the length of the segment.
+First the respective root of the variables are taken to make them linear, then they are divided by total segment length.
+For example, cross-sectional area has a unit of mm^2 so the square root of CSA is calculated and the result is divided by segment length.
+The purpose is to be able to examine proportional differences in trait values between individuals or species without the effects of size.
+To use either normalization method, enable normalization check boxes.
+If either method can be used to normalize any of the selected computations, then normalized values will be appended to the end of the results table.
+If you use either method in your research please cite the relevant papers.
+See the "How to Cite" section.

 # Output Details